 Recently I came across an interesting new tool from TheWebMiner called Filter.
 The Filter is an attempt by TheWebMiner to sort (categorize) indexed websites and deliver them to users as a content filtering service.

 In a nutshell, the Filter project is something between search engine results and business directories.
-TheWebMiner does its own web crawling (similar to search engines), yet they having only crawled above 800K web pages.
-Compared to regular business directories Filter categories crawled websites on their tech, web and social parameters (besides business parameters):
+TheWebMiner does its own web crawling (similar to search engines), yet they having only crawled above 17M web pages (Nov.
+2019).
+Compared to regular business directories the Filter categories crawled websites on their tech, web and social parameters (besides business parameters):

 - LOCALISATION (Top level domain and language)